cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 Calling [resume](./reference/interfaces/Emulator.html#resume) will resume emulation.
 You can call [pause](./reference/interfaces/Emulator.html#resume) in order to pause it again.
+The result of those calls should be awaited.

-The default for CloudpilotEmu is to use `requestAnimationFrame` for running the emulator, which will automatically stop it if the window with the emulator is not visible.
+The default for CloudpilotEmu is to stop the emulator when the tab or window is backgrounded.
 You can call [setRunHidden](./reference/interfaces/Emulator.html#setRunHidden) in order to run the emulator even if the window is not currently visible.